 In order not to offend nats, one should not wear black, green or red, when coming here.
 Visitors should not bring meat, especially pork.

-Thanks to the diversity and richness of plant life, this is important site for herbal doctors as well.
+Thanks to the diversity and richness of plant life, this is an important site for herbal doctors as well.

 There is also a belief that army, which is gathered on the slopes of Mount Popa, is undefeatable.